FreeCAD/homebrew-freecad/README.md

 <a id="todos"></a>

+- [ ] presently i can not get the 0.21.2 freecad release to build using the upstream homebrew-core opencascade at v7.8.x
 - [ ] publish bottles for older versions of macos ie. ~~mojave~~ & high sierra, there is an active discussion about the topic [here][lnk4]

 [lnk4]: <https://github.com/Homebrew/discussions/discussions/2340>